MGMT 115. Introduction to Global and Cross-Cultural Studies. 3 hours.

 Examines the impact of technological change upon the business environment and the managerial process.
 Emphasis on alternative futures and the planning necessary to attain desired ends.
 Course Information: Prerequisite(s): MGMT 340 and MGMT 350.

 Examination of the science, methods, and practice of personnel training and development.
 Topics include needs determination, training design and delivery, training assessments.
-Course Information: Prerequisite(s): BA 200 and MGMT 452 or MGMT 453, and junior standing; or consent of the instructor.
+Course Information: Prerequisite(s): MGMT 452 and MGMT 453; or consent of the instructor.
 Recommended background: Experience as an intern or practitioner in an area of human resource management or organizational development.

 MGMT 471.
 Organizational Design.
 3 hours.